mIRC-Scripters/mirckb/docs/source/commands/dll.rst

       - Description
     * - -u
       - Unload the given loaded library.
+    * - -m
+      - Call the procname in a new thread and call the alias <callback> when finished

-.. note:: If you pass only a filename, (for example "test.dll", instead of /folder/test.dll or c:\fullpath\test.dll), /dll -u will begin with N=1 looking into the whole list of dlls for a match between $nopath($dll(Nth)) instead of looking into $mircdir only or looking in $mircdir first.
+.. note:: if you pass only a filename, (for example "test.dll", instead of /folder/test.dll or c:\fullpath\test.dll), /dll -u will begin with N=1 looking into the whole list of dlls for a match between $nopath($dll(Nth)) instead of looking into $mircdir only or looking in $mircdir first.

 Parameters
 ----------